Western Infrastructure Updates

 Western is expanding its local water portfolio by investigating the viability of a new well in the City of Riverside.
 Early testing suggests this well site could become a dependable source of high-quality water to address irrigation needs now and in the future.

-Construction of the Well requires intermittent discharging of water to test pumping equipment at various volumes.
-Western is responsibly discharging the water into the nearest stormwater inlet, approximately .4 miles from the well site at the corner of Madison Street.
+Construction of the well requires intermittent water discharging to test pumping equipment at various volumes.
+Western Water is responsibly discharging the water into the nearest stormwater inlet, approximately .4 miles from the well site at the corner of Madison Street.
 The water will be put into underground aquifers to be shared with the surrounding region.
-Water will be highly visible in the street gutters while it travels downstream to the storm drain, especially during large-volume testing, necessitating traffic control and temporary one-lane road closure.
+Water will be highly visible in the street gutters while it travels downstream to the storm drain, especially during large-volume testing, necessitating traffic control, and temporary one-lane road closure heading eastbound on Magnolia Avenue, from Madison Street.

 Most recent updates